 Then identify the best approach with "BEST: N"."""

-develop_prompt = """Now fully develop the selected approach, step by step,
+develop_prompt = """Now develop the selected approach in detail,

-# In practice: chain these 3 calls with cumulative context
+# In practice, chain these 3 calls with accumulated context

 return "Solution via ToT"